A polynomial associated with rooted trees and specific posets: Extension to a class of posets

 \begin{proof} By Lemma~\ref{status}, the greatest element $g$ is not a basic element and the other elements do not change their status.
 Thus, $b(A)$ does not change.

 Next, if $a$ is an upper element, then $g \not \in P'_a$ since $g >a$.
 All other elements of $P_a$ still satisfy the definition and remain in $P_a'$.
-Hence, the second statement holds.
+On the other hand, no new elements satisfy the definition of $P_a$.
+Hence, we have $P'_a=P_a$.

-If $a$ is a lower element not associated to the set of all basic elements in $P$, then there exists a basic element $c$ such that $g > c$ and $c$ is incomparable to $a$.
+If $a$ is a lower element not associated with the set of all basic elements in $P$, then there exists a basic element $c$ such that $g > c$ and $c$ is incomparable to $a$.
 So $g \not \in P'_a$, and again $P'_a=P_a$.

-If $a$ is a lower element associated to the set of all basic elements in $P$, then $g$ satisfies the definition of $P_a'$ while all elements of $P_a$ remain.
+If $a$ is a lower element associated with the set of all basic elements in $P$, then $g$ satisfies the definition of $P_a'$ while all elements of $P_a$ remain.
 Thus $P'_a=P_a \cup \{g\}$. \end{proof}

-\begin{rem} Note that this reasoning can be adapted to adding a least element. \end{rem}
+The same reasoning can be adapted to adding a least element, where we obtain the following lemma, which is in fact slightly simpler.